chiragpuniyanii/nodejs-repo/README.md

 ## 📦 Step 3: CI/CD Pipeline Setup

-A Jenkins pipeline is defined using a `Jenkinsfile`.
+The pipeline is defined using a `Jenkinsfile`.

 ### Pipeline Stages

-* Checkout Code
+* Checkout Source Code
 * Build Docker Image
-* Run Tests
+* Run Container-based Tests
 * Push Image to Docker Hub
-* Deploy Container
+* Deploy Container to Server

 ---

-## 🔔 CI/CD Automation using Webhook
+## 🔔 CI/CD Automation (Webhook)

-The pipeline is automatically triggered using GitHub webhook on every code push.
+GitHub webhook is configured to trigger the Jenkins pipeline automatically on every push.

 ---